DataDog/documentation/content/en/tracing/troubleshooting/tracer_startup_logs.md

 #### Diagnostics

-The Java tracer does not currently output any Diagnostics logs.
-For this check, please run the tracer in [debug mode][1].
+The Java tracer does not output Diagnostics logs.
+For this check, run the tracer in [debug mode][1].

 [1]: /tracing/troubleshooting/tracer_debug_logs/